tijgersoftware/metalend-frontend/README.md

 # How to withraw assets from the protocol?

-To withdraw the assets you need either to have repaid all you debths or other assets supplied as collateral need to be able to cover the loan.
-When you want to withdraw all assets you can exit the market by toggeling the collateral button.
-The withdraw will be done automaticly to your account.
-When partially withdrawing you can enter an amount in the inuput field.
+To withdraw the assets you need either to have repaid all you debt's or other assets supplied as collateral need to be able to cover the loan.
+When you want to withdraw all assets you can exit the market by toggling the collateral button.
+The withdraw will be done automatically to your account.
+When partially withdrawing you can enter an amount in the input field.